A Glossary of Car Insurance Terms

 Second named insured

 The second named insured are other drivers listed on the policy, who, while not the primary driver, do receive the same coverage level as the principal driver.

 An SR-22 is a court document used to demonstrate financial responsibility by drivers convicted of certain traffic violations, such as DUIs, driving without insurance, and a revoked or suspended license.

 A suspended license means you have lost the temporary use of your license.
 Indefinite license suspensions means you must take action to have it reinstated, including paying a traffic ticket, overdue taxes, or child support payments.
 A definite suspension lasts until the suspension period ends and you have paid any suspension termination fees

-A vehicle is declared totaled when an insurance adjuster deems a car a total loss — when the cost of the repairs exceed the value of the car.
-For drivers with comprehensive or collision coverage, the insurer pays the full market value of the car, minus the deductible if at fault.
+A vehicle is declared totaled when an insurance adjuster deems a car a total loss–when the cost of the repairs exceed the value of the car.
+For drivers with comprehensive or collision coverage, the insurer decides the full market value of the car and pays out, minus the deductible if the driver is at fault.